Water Usage Has Gone Up At Secretive FLDS Compound — What Does That Mean?

 A compound owned by the Fundamentalist Church of Jesus Christ of Latter-day Saints (FLDS) in South Dakota has seen a record high in water usage in 2018.
 This has led to the speculation that there are a lot more people present on site than originally estimated.

 According to Rapid City Journal, it was believed that the compound in South Dakota had declined in recent years and did not hold a significant number of people living there.
 However, reported usage of 13.63 million gallons of water last year now indicates there are many more people present on site than expected.
-The water increase is up 61 percent from 8.45 million gallons in 2017.
-Which, even if there has not been an influx of residents in the last year, indicates something has changed on location.
+The water increase is up 61 percent from 8.45 million gallons in 2017, which, even if there has not been an influx of residents in the last year, indicates something has changed on location.

 Rapid City Journal reports that water records are the “only publicly available indications of the compound’s population.”
 Details of the compound’s water usage are submitted every year by the FLDS compound to South Dakota Department of Environment and Natural Resources as part of their deal regarding water use permits.

-Karl Von Rump, who lives near the 140-acre FLDS compound was surprised at the figure for 2018.
+Karl Von Rump, who lives near the 140-acre FLDS compound, was surprised at the figure for 2018.

 “That’s a lot more than I expected,” he said.